ranggaakhli/Capstone-Project-1_DTI-Program_Purwadhika/README.md

-# Football League Table Manager
+# Football League Standing Manager

 This Python program serves as a Football League Manager, allowing users to manage clubs, record match results, and view league standings.
 It's a part of the capstone project to fulfill the Purwadhika DTI Module 1: Fundamental Programming.